giladghgh/lexical-locuming-locomotive/README.md

 <br/>
 <br/>

 The main program is `ThesaurusEngine.py`.
+I've tried countless methods to pack it into an executable but `lemminflect` seems to disagree with all of them.

 Non-standard requisites are: `numpy`,`nltk`, and `lemminflect`.
 You can `pip install` all of these at the start of the Jupyter file, if you uncomment the relevant lines.

 Instructions are given on start, but before running it you have a choice to make:
 ###### 1) Paste your raw text into `input.txt`.
 This is useful for larger text.